Most humans, at some point in their life, will face that notorious let’s-get-to-know-you question that begins:

 The person asking this question usually brings to it a certain investigative passion that cannot be diffused with a shrug: they really want to know.

-Once you’ve coughed up the name of your beast, as if it were not disorienting enough to contemplate life as a different species, they want you to justify the choice.
+Once you’ve coughed up the name of your beast, as if it were not disorienting enough to contemplate life as a different species, the questioner wants you to justify the choice.
 Liking cats won’t do; you must defend your enthusiasm for catness with an analysis of its pros and cons and an explanation of why that condition is right for you.
 Vagueness will leave you open to attack:

 “Why a cat?”